jbakse/compform_site/content/vectors/index.md

 _Groups, 5 minutes_

-Using only the materials on the table, create a scene that includes a car.
+Using only the materials on _your group's_ table, create a side-view depiction of a car.

 Before you begin, consider the elements that will make up your image of the car: wheels, doors, windows.